Engee documentation

 No

-# Orifice parameterization — Variable area hole parameterization
+# Orifice parameterization — parameterization of a hole with a variable area

 Linear - Area vs. control member position | Tabulated data - Area vs. control member position | Tabulated data - Volumetric flow rate vs. control member position and pressure drop | Tabulated data - Mass flow rate vs. control member position and pressure drop